Summary

 Extend

 In pairs, have students take turns as the speaker and as the listener.
 The speakers should share how annotation helps them analyze the text and determine the author’s purpose and point of view.
 Each student has only 30 seconds to share.
 The speaker starts out by stating, “I am an expert on this topic because I know…” When the speaker has finished, the listener should say, “According to (partner’s name),” then summarize what their partner just shared.
-The listener should then ask, “Did I get that right?”
-After the speaker clears up any misconceptions, each student should record any new information gained on their paper.
-Students then reverse the roles of speaker and listener and go through the process again.
+After summarizing, they should ask their partner if they got it right.
+The initial speaker should clear up any misconceptions, and each student should record any new information gained on their paper.
+Then, students reverse the roles of speaker and listener and go through the process again.

-This shows students how to summarize key information gleaned from the annotation process and practice speaking/listening skills by summarizing what their partner says.
+This activity helps students learn how to summarize key information from the annotation process and practice communication skills by summarizing what their partner says.

-Call on students to share out insights added to their annotations during the strategies used in their 30-Second Expert activity.
-If there are important features of the text that students did not notice, give students hints about annotations that are still needed.
-Model on the document camera or Google Docs as necessary.
+Call on students to share out insights added to their annotations during the 30-Second Expert activity.
+If there are important features of the text that students did not notice, give them hints about annotations that are still needed.

 Evaluate

-Display slide 18 or 19 depending on the article you are using.
-Turn students' attention back to the vocabulary word bank and sentences written at the very beginning of the lesson.
+Display slide 18 or 19, whichever matches the article you are using.
+Turn students' attention back to the vocabulary Word ank and sentences written at the very beginning of the lesson.
 Students keep their annotated articles in front of them, and either revise or write completely new sentences using the vocabulary.
 The goal is for students to write sentences that make connections between the words in the Word Bank.
 Allow students to use the same words they used the first time, add more of the words, or pick a totally new set of words from the choices available.
 Ask students to reflect on the changes in their sentences and how annotating a text changed your perspective?
 Have them add their response to the Word Bank page.

 Resources